 This is the initial public offering of common stock of Cortexyme, Inc. Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is expected to be between \$ and \$ per share.
+The initial public offering price is \$17.00 per share.

-We have applied to list our common stock on the Nasdaq Global Market under the symbol "CRTX."
+Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "CRTX."